presents

 - Radiographs:

-- since ossification of medial epicondyle can be delayed until age 5 yrs, assoc displacement of apophysis of medial epicondyle may be missed;
+- ossification of medial epicondyle can be delayed until age 5 yrs, assoc displacement of apophysis of medial epicondyle may be missed;

 - entrapped medial epicondyle may be mistaken for trochlear ossification center;

-- distal humerus epiphyseal separation injuries may be confused w/ elbow dislocations, esp since these injuries
+- distal humerus epiphyseal separation injuries may be confused w/ elbow dislocations, esp since these injuries are most common in

-are most common in children under 2 years of age;
+children under 2 years of age;

 - Technique of Reduction: